 For lakefront fun, summer is the high season to stay in one of Lake Tahoe’s cabin rentals, when the sun is high and hot and the cool alpine waters of Lake Tahoe are refreshing.
 The shoulder seasons of fall and spring also make for pleasant times on the water, particularly for boating and fishing.
 In winter the region transforms into a skiers’ paradise, with snow falling from December through March.
 During these months, the lake is a pretty backdrop for cold-weather sports.

-What are the top things to do in Lake Tahoe?
+Top things to do in Lake Tahoe

 72-mile Scenic Drive